Hasmukh Dawda: Career

 In the mid 1990s, he moved to Uganda and started Britannia Allied Industries Limited, a company that processes fresh fruit to make fruit juice, manufactures sauces and seasonings, bottles mineral water, and makes confectioneries.
 He has since established other companies in both Kenya and Uganda.
-In 2002, he used some of is assets in Uganda to buy House of Manji, a confectionery maker in Kenya that had failed.
+In 2002, he used some of his assets in Uganda to buy House of Manji, a confectionery maker in Kenya that had failed.
 He pumped in money and revived the business.